benoitboyer/Bethelemon/readme.md

 This project allows me to use Laravel in another professional project to make a local app that manage runs event for a running club who makes 4 runs per years (800 runners each)

+# License

+This project is licensed under the MIT License